Engaging employees through corporate responsibility

 - Some of the measures used to determine how CSR programs are engaging employees.

-Presenter / Paula Bernardino has more than 15 years of experience, is bilingual, and has been specializing in corporate responsibility since 2014.
+Presenter / Paula Bernardino / Canada has more than 15 years of experience, is bilingual, and has been specializing in corporate responsibility since 2014.
 Bernardino completed a certificate in business sustainability management from Cambridge University in May 2017.
 She has solid expertise in strategic corporate communication and public relations acquired while working for large corporations and not-for-profit organizations.
 Bernardino has also received her master’s degree in communication management from the DeGroote School of Business at McMaster University.